juvalen/mb-checker/README.md

 * **OK.json**: original json bookmarks purged

-So error.url & 404.url && OK.url must contain all original URLs.
+So error.url & 404.url && OK.url will contain all original URLs altogether.

 Allow it finish and result files will appear in _output_ directory.Then proceed to convert that file to html: